Rural practice surveyors advise on rural property and agricultural matters to help farmers and other clients manage their businesses

 - issue contracts for various aspects of land management

-- represent clients, make planning applications and appeals
+- represent clients, make planning applications and submit appeals

 - build and maintain good relationships with the rural community and stay well informed on all issues affecting the countryside